 - Details like warm lighting or knitted throws on the sofa can help people imagine themselves feeling cosy and at home in your house

 During the colder months, make sure the heating is on and that the house has warmed up to a comfortable temperature prior to viewings.

 As mentioned above for the photographs, a quick mow of the lawn and collection of leaves can make all the difference.
 We’re all guilty of neglecting the garden during winter as it’s colder and people spend less time outside, but for house viewers, the garden is often a big part of their decision.
 If your outdoor space is tidy and well-kept it helps buyers see its potential for the warmer months.

 Make an entrance

 As well as a welcoming exterior, a top tip is to ensure your path and driveway are safe to approach the property.
-Slipping on wet leaves or an icy drive on the way to the front door isn’t going to leave a great first impression with potential buyers.
+Slipping on wet leaves or an icy drive on the way to the front door isn’t going to leave a great first impression on potential buyers.

 If you’re thinking of selling your home get in touch with us through our contact page.
 We’re happy to chat and give you more advice about any aspect of your move.